Krispy Kreme Inc. (DNUT): Skating on Thin Ice? We Know the Answer

-Krispy Kreme Inc. (NASDAQ:DNUT) went up by 0.66% from its latest closing price compared to the recent 1-year high of $21.69.
-The company’s stock price has collected -0.97% of loss in the last five trading sessions.
-Press Release reported 16 hours ago that KRISPY KREME(R) Introduces First-Ever Chocolate Glazed Minis
+Krispy Kreme Inc. (NASDAQ:DNUT) went down by -3.79% from its latest closing price compared to the recent 1-year high of $21.69.
+The company’s stock price has collected -6.38% of loss in the last five trading sessions.
+Press Release reported on 01/10/22 that Krispy Kreme, Inc. to Present at ICR Conference 2022

 Is It Worth Investing in Krispy Kreme Inc. (NASDAQ :DNUT) Right Now?